gustavonp/roo-recipes/content/recipe/garlic-confit.md

 2. Fill up a small baking dish with your peeled garlic.

-3. Fill up the baking dish with olive oil until it covers the garlic cloves.
+3. Fill the baking dish with olive oil until it covers the garlic cloves.

-4. Cover it with a sheet of [tin foil](## "shine side up") and brig it into the over for 45 minutes.
+4. Cover it with a sheet of [tin foil](## "shine side up") and bring it into the oven for 45 minutes.

 > Let it cook until the garlic is fork tender.